Nicholas282787728/CbLab/chapter1/step-3-choose-data-to-restore/34-restore-a-disk-image-or-network-share/342-specify-the-restore-destination/3423-restore-as-an-amazon-ec2-instance-elastic-block-store-volume-or-machine-image.md

 * Windows Server 2012
 * Windows Server 2016

-* **Elastic Block Store \(EBS\) Volume**
+---

-  ​
+### Restore to Elastic Block Store \(EBS\) Volume

 Amazon EBS provides raw storage – just like a hard disk – which you can attach to your EC2 instances.
 Once attached, you create a file system and get immediate access to your storage.
 You can create EBS General Purpose \(SSD\) and Provisioned IOPS \(SSD\) volumes up to **16** TB in size, and slower, legacy magnetic volumes.